aabdullah-bos/hadoop-cluster-docker/README.md

-##Run Hadoop Cluster within Docker Containers
+##Run Hadoop Cluster within Docker Containers on a Mac

 **This fork has been modified for those using Mac OSX and docker for Mac**